4 Student’s t test

 As the data are log-normally distributed, we will perform a paired ratio t test on log-transformed data (indicated in the formula syntax).
 Note that results (mean and SD etc.) will be on log-scale, and will need to be back-transformed to the original scale of the raw data.

-paired = T) #paired t-test
+paired = TRUE) #paired t-test

 Paired t-test